 Marie-Claire joined Edmonds Marshall McMahon in 2016 from the Proceeds of Crime Division of the Serious Fraud Office and previously the independent Bar to which she was called in 2011.
-She has significant experience in the conduct of complex asset recovery cases arising from the investigation and prosecution of offences of serious fraud, bribery and corruption.

 Marie-Claire is dedicated to securing excellent results for her clients and does so with professionalism, affability and good-humour.

 Marie-Claire is a member of the Proceeds of Crime Lawyer’s Association.